edakturk14/devcon24/README.md

 ```

 - Get the PAYMASTER URL from coinbase CDP and add it to env `NEXT_PUBLIC_PAYMASTER_URL`

-### 10. Change the target network to baseSepolia
+  - onchain tools ⇒ Paymaster ⇒ configuration (make sure you switch to base sepolia)
+  - Create a `.env.local` and add `NEXT_PUBLIC_PAYMASTER_URL`

+### 7. Deploy your contract to Base Sepolia

+- Run `yarn generate` to create an account for deployment.
+- Update the `.env` inside foundry with `scaffold-eth-custom`
+- Send some base sepolia funds to the deployer account `yarn account`
+- Deploy your contract with `yarn deploy --network baseSepolia`

+### 8. Update your app to point to Base Sepolia and Ship it

+- Update `scaffold.config.ts`:

 ```
 targetNetworks: [chains.baseSepolia],

-// The interval at which your front-end polls the RPC servers for new data
-// it has no effect if you only target the local network (default is 4000)
 pollingInterval: 3000,
 ```

-### 11. Deploy Your Contract to base sepolia!

-- Run `yarn generate` to create an account for deployment.
-- Deploy your project with `yarn deploy --network baseSepolia`.
-- **Test the app thoroughly** to ensure everything works perfectly!
+- Ship to Vercel: `yarn vercel:yolo`
+- Go to vercel deployment UI -> add enviornment variable -> paste the `NEXT_PUBLIC_PAYMASTER_URL` and then run `yarn vercel:yolo` again

 There you go, a gassless nft app! 🚀

-### 12. Ship Your Project!

-- Send it out to the world: yarn vercel:yolo
-- Add the env var to the vercel
-- Redeploy on Vercel!